askhan963/tailwind-projects/README.md

 ##### Feel free to click on the provided links to explore and interact with each project.
 These projects highlight various UI/UX design principles, responsive layouts, and the flexibility of Tailwind CSS.

 ## About the Author
-This collection of projects is maintained by [ASK Khan](https://github.com/askhan963).
+This collection of projects is maintained by [AS Khan](https://github.com/askhan963).
 If you have any questions, suggestions, or feedback, feel free to get in touch.

 Connect with me on: